davidoury/vbuild-rsch/README.md

 The memory reserved by the virtual machines will be returned when the machines are shut down with these commands.

+HDFS is setup to start when `virtualbox1` starts.
+Cassandra and Spark need to be started manually.

 ### From the virtual build machine

 The virtual machine `virtualbuild` is the _virtual build machine_.